Uninett/Argus/docs/development/howtos/commit-messages.rst

 * Split up test file
 * Move Bar to separate file

+Feel free to use a thesaurus to find a good verb.

 More info
 =========

 If there is more to add, have a blank line after the first line then describe away.
 Issue numbers, pull request numbers, links to more info can all go here.

-Explanations as to what is actually is going on is especially welcome.
+Explanations as to what is actually going on is especially welcome.

+If this a pull request with a good and beefy explanation, copy the explanation to the body of the commit so that the explanation stays with the code.

 Collaborators
 =============

-If you worked together with someone else on a commi, add them to the bottom like this::
+If you worked together with someone else on a commit, add them to the bottom like this::

     ---------